 Peer-to-peer communication for WebRTC assumes direct exchange of media content between two browsers.
 Unfortunately, the purely direct exchange may not always be possible, as a browser may be located behind a symmetric Network Address Translator (NAT).
 NATs force WebRTC applications to use TURN servers located in the public Internet for forwarding of media data between browsers.

 The main advantage of this architecture is its implementation simplicity and low application operating cost, as very little backend infrastructure is needed.
-The secondary advantage is that there is guaranteed end-to-end security between participants.
+The secondary advantage is that there is guaranteed end-to-end security between participants because the endpoints can rely on transport level security and do not have to encrypt the media as there are no intermediaries present on the network path.

 The problems with peer-to-peer communication for WebRTC start with multiparty calls.
 In a multiparty call scenario, every participant must send his or her media content to all other participants.
 If we assume that there are N participants in the call, the same media stream must be sent N-1 times over an uplink to the N-1 participants.
 This requires a significant amount of uplink bandwidth from participants.
 Furthermore, there is also a significant computational cost for each client device, as it must encode the same stream multiple times.
 In practice, direct peer-to-peer communication works well if the number of call participants is low.